MariaPetrovskaya/SpiroCNN_Gramian-Angular-Field/README.md

 - The features were in the csv dataset and in separate .png images files (spirometry graphs).
 - The target was "M_Acceptable" column in dataset.
 - The data was divided into training and validation sets
 - The notebook contains several approaches and runs of various models.
+- On the validation dataset, the F1 score reached: 0.8879